BKManabat/Jaundice-Detection/README.md

 ## Skin Region Identification

 A modified version of Kovac's rules is used to identify pixels as skin.
 The original model has four rules that define a pixel as skin based on its RGB values.
-However, Tomaz et al. noted issues with the original rules, which did not account for certain conditions such as high R-value and low G and B values, yellow-like colors, and darker skin tones.
+However, they did not account for certain conditions such as high R-value and low G and B values, yellow-like colors, and darker skin tones.
 Therefore, the modified rules are designed to account for these conditions and increase the accuracy of skin identification.

 ## Color Palette Extraction